harness/developer-hub/docs/service-reliability-management/srm-dashboard/srm-dashboard-slo-health.md

 - **Evaluation type**: The method used for evaluating the SLO.
 For example, window or request based.

 - **Environment name**: The environment where the SLO is applied.
-For Example, production, Terraform, and so on.
+For example, production, Terraform, and so on.

 - **Service name**: The name of the service associated with the SLO.